riegllms/ros-riegl-vz/riegl_vz/README.md

 **set_position** (riegl_vz_interfaces/SetPosition) :

 Set position of the scanner origin in a global coordinate system (GLCS) supported by RIEGL GeoSys Manager.
 The position must be set before the scan.
 This allows transformation of scans into a global coordinate system and furthermore the position is an initial guess for scan registration.

+**set_pose** (riegl_vz_interfaces/SetPose) :

+Set position and orientation from an external IMU.
+The position must be set before the scan.
+The driver calculates relative position and orientation movements from one scan position to another.
+The resulting data is used for scanner localization for scan registration without GNSS (e.g. accurate IMU data from a robot).

 **scan** ([std_srvs/Trigger](https://github.com/ros2/common_interfaces/blob/master/std_srvs/srv/Trigger.srv)) :